 It can be argued that Black American’s suffer from self hatred at the hands of the majority White society.
-History makes it easy to blame White people for African- American’s desire to chemically change their hair and skin.
+History makes it easy to blame White people for African- American’s desire to permanently and chemically change their hair and skin.
 This blame can actually be placed on Black Americans themselves since they are the ones that are deciding to permanently alter their hair, and sometimes their skin, to have their features appear more European.
 The identity crisis of Black people is not the fault of White people.

 Whether you are Black, White, Asian or Latin, no one of any race or ethnicity chooses to look different and to not conform.
-The average person desire to fit into their culture’s mainstream beauty standards and fashion trend- this isn’t new.
+The average person desire to fit into their culture’s mainstream beauty standards and fashion trend- this is not new.
 People within this society will do anything to conform to the standards set by our culture and to minimize their resentment of their differences.
 Self-consciousness will cause one to seek an opportunity to alter their difference in the direction of the set societal beauty standard.
 This is not evidence of self hatred; it is natural to want to conform to society and to look similar to everyone else.
 Black people are discontent with how they look in comparison to mainstream White beauty standards.

 Bellinger, Whitney.
 Why African- American Women Try To Obtain ‘Good Hair’.
 University of Pittsburg: Sociological Viewpoints.Web.
 Fall, 2007.

 Jackson, Alicia C., “Attempting whiteness : Black women’s expected and actual results of skin bleaching.”
 (2013).
 Theses, Dissertations, and Projects.
 1003.

 Okura, Lynn.
 “Inside the Controversial Skin bleaching Phenomenon.”
 Huffpost.
 OWN.
 December 2015.